oracle-livelabs/oci/oci-network-firewall/lab3/lab3.md

 In this lab, you will:

 * Deploy a VCN NAT Gateway for outbound Internet connectivity
-* Adjust VCN routing so the traffic so the traffic to the Internet goes through the OCI Network Firewall.
+* Adjust VCN routing so the traffic to the Internet goes through the OCI Network Firewall and the NAT Gateway.
 * Modify the OCI Firewall policy to allow outbound Internet traffic and filter URLs.
 * Test both allowed and denied traffic and observe the Firewall Traffic Log.